tnicko1/Retail-Operations-Suite/README.md

 ## ✨ Key Features

-* **Dynamic Price Tag Generation**:
+*   **🏷️ Dynamic Price Tag Generation**:
-    * Create price tags in multiple, fully customizable sizes.
+    *   Create price tags in multiple, fully customizable sizes, including standard, compact "accessory-style", and a specialized "keyboard" layout.
-    * Support for standard and compact "accessory-style" designs.
+    *   Live preview of the price tag as you edit details.
-    * Theming engine for seasonal or promotional branding (e.g., "Winter" theme).
+    *   Theming engine for seasonal or promotional branding (e.g., "Winter" theme with snowflakes ❄️).
     *   Automatic dual-language (English/Georgian) tag generation.

-    * Live preview of the price tag as you edit details.
+*   **📝 Intelligent Specification Handling**:
+    *   Automatically pairs related data columns (e.g., `c1` & `c2`) into clean "Key: Value" specifications like "Audio: Poly Audio".
+    *   Extracts specs from multiple data sources, including HTML descriptions and top-level product attributes.
+    *   For the keyboard layout, it dynamically cleans the product name by removing redundant words that are already present in the displayed specifications (e.g., "Razer Ornata Wired Mechanical" becomes "Razer Ornata" if "Wired" and "Mechanical" are shown as specs).

-* **Firebase Integration**:
+*   **⚡ Real-Time Firebase Integration**:
     *   Real-time synchronization of all product data, display statuses, and user information.
     *   Secure authentication system allowing login with either email or a unique username.

+*   **🏪 Branch & Inventory Management**:
+    *   Track which items are on display versus in storage for each branch, including the duration they've been on display.
+    *   "Quick Stock Checker" utility to instantly view inventory levels for an item across all branches.
+    *   "Display Manager" tool to find suitable, in-stock replacements for returned items based on product category.

-* **Admin Dashboard**:
+*   **📊 Advanced Admin Dashboard**:
     *   At-a-glance statistics for items currently on display in each branch.
     *   A powerful, filterable list of items with low stock.
     *   Filter by specific branch or product category.
     *   Sortable and resizable columns for easy data analysis.

+## 🛠️ Admin Tools

+Admins have access to a suite of powerful tools to manage the application and data:

-* **Advanced User & Role Management**:
+*   **👥 User & Role Management**:
-    * Admin and User roles with distinct permissions.
+    *   Distinct Admin and User roles with different permissions.
-    * Admins can manage users, templates, custom print sizes, and view the activity log.
+    *   Admins can promote other users to the Admin role.

-* **Product & Display Management**:
+*   **🎨 Data & Template Customization**:
-    * Track which items are on display versus in storage for each branch.
-    * "Display Manager" tool to find suitable replacements for returned items based on category and stock.
-    * "Quick Stock Checker" utility to view inventory levels across all branches instantly.

-* **Customization for Admins**:
-    * **Template Manager**: Define product categories and specification templates to speed up new item registration.
+    *   **Template Manager**: Define product categories and specification templates to standardize and speed up new item registration.
-    * **Custom Size Manager**: Define new custom print sizes, including the option for a compact "accessory" layout.
+    *   **Custom Size Manager**: Define new custom print sizes, including the option for compact "accessory" or other specialized layouts.
+    *   **Column Mapping Manager**: Customize how raw product attributes are displayed.
+Set user-friendly "Display Names" for technical field names or choose to ignore certain attributes entirely so they don't appear in the specs list.

+*   **👁️ System & Activity Oversight**:
+    *   **Master List Sync**: Upload a master `.txt` file to perform a full synchronization of the product database.
+    *   **Activity Log**: View a log of important actions taken by users, such as logins, data syncs, and template updates.
+    *   **Print Queue**: A persistent, user-specific queue for batch printing.
+Admins can also save and load frequently used lists of SKUs.

 ## 📸 Screenshots

 |               Main Generator Window                |                      Admin Dashboard                       |
 |:--------------------------------------------------:|:----------------------------------------------------------:|